arethacooper/community-wiki/community-manifesto.md

 **4. We share what we are working on:**

-Sharing your ideas, code, and demos early and openly with the community is encouraged as it promotes collaboration and ideas sharing within the community.
+Sharing your ideas, code, and demos early and openly with the community is encouraged as it promotes collaboration and idea sharing within the community.

 **5. We make things that will help the community or others:**

-Building something that you share with, and that can benefit, others are always the best way to learn and grow as a community.
+Building something that you share with, and that can benefit, others is always the best way to learn and grow as a community.
 It empowers you and the community to create things that we couldn’t do alone.

 **6. We help others build things:**

-Contributing to existing projects, even in a small way e.g. feedback or ideas, fosters a sense of collaboration and co-creation within the community to build better, faster and more resilient projects.
+Contributing to existing projects, even in a small way (e.g. feedback or ideas), fosters a sense of collaboration and co-creation within the community to build better, faster and more resilient projects.

 **7. We ALWAYS have fun building together:**